What is Religion?

 This course offers students the opportunity to develop all four of Trinity’s graduate attributes of thinking independently, communicating effectively, developing continuously and acting responsibly.
 Graduates from our School have entered a wide range of professions, including: law, education (primary and secondary), information technology, pastoral ministry, the civil service, creative arts, publishing, accountancy, as well as continuing on to further research in Ireland and abroad.

 Your degree and what you’ll study

 In your first year of study, twelve modules help to immerse you in this field of scholarship.
 The Hebrew Bible, and the New Testament – are introduced in their historical contexts.
-You will study Judaism, Islam, the religions of the ancient Mediterranean world, and the Dharmic religions of India.
+You will study Judaism, Islam, the religions of the ancient Mediterranean world, religious diversity in Asian contexts.
 You will be introduced to ethics, philosophy and the study of religion, as well as theology through an engagement with some of their major thinkers, texts and methods.
 Before moving into your second year, you will be invited to consider the direction that you would like to pursue in your studies over the coming years in each specialism of the course.